CMakePP/CMaize/docs/source/apis/string/cpp_string_count.rst

 .. function:: _cpp_string_count(<return> <substr> <str>)

+    Function for determining how many times a substring appears in a string.

     Given a string, this function will determine how many times a particular substring appears in that string.
 Since CMake values are intrinsically